Complete UV Resonances of SMEFT Dim-9 Operators for Short-range Neutrinoless Double Beta Decay: Introduction

 In this work we carry out a systematic classification of the short-range dim-9 UV dictionary in the unbroken electroweak phase, based on the $J$-basis framework.
 Starting from the dim-9 six-fermion SMEFT operator types relevant to short-range $\onubb$, we analyze the local operator space channel by channel and extract the corresponding ultraviolet mediator assignments.
 For a chosen partition of external legs, this is done by diagonalizing the relevant Poincar\'e and SM gauge Casimirs.
 This yields a direct resonance dictionary without manual diagram enumeration.
 The resulting operator-type-level UV dictionary is complete in the unbroken phase and, in sectors with repeated fields and nontrivial permutation symmetry, less prone to omissions than a purely manual topological decomposition~\cite{Grzadkowski:2010es,Henning:2015alf,Murphy:2020rsh}.
 We also provide the \texttt{Mathematica} \href{https://github.com/haolinli1991/GetUVsForType/tree/main}{code} built on our previous basis construction program \texttt{ABC4EFT} to automatically generate tree-level UV dictionaries for arbitrary SMEFT operator types.

 Beyond the complete UV dictionary itself, the two main new results of this paper are as follows.
 First, we identify the \emph{minimal ultraviolet realizations} of each operator type---the smallest set of genuinely distinct heavy mediators required after SM-like fields have been removed by field redefinitions.
-The complete tree-level short-range classification yields $701$ distinct heavy-mediator combinations, of which $491$ are minimal---$82$ requiring only two and $409$ requiring three genuinely new heavy fields.
-Second, we identify the massive-vector channels that contribute at leading dim-9 order.
-Same-chirality fermion bilinears can couple to massive vectors only through dim-5 tensor-current operators, so the corresponding channels are shifted to $d\geq 10$, leaving $343$ vector-bearing rows in the leading dim-9 classification.
-A cross-check against the broken-phase classification of Ref.~\cite{Bonnet:2012kh} confirms agreement in the scalar sector while revealing four further scalar--fermion--scalar completions.
+The complete short-range classification yields $505$ distinct heavy-mediator combinations, of which $440$ are minimal---$12$ requiring only two and $428$ requiring three genuinely new heavy fields.
+Second, we identify the massive-vector channels that survive as leading dim-9 short-range realizations.
+This yields $324$ minimal UV realizations featuring vector resonances.
+A cross-check against the broken-phase classification of Ref.~\cite{Bonnet:2012kh} shows that, after the strict first-generation projection, the scalar short-range sector is fully reproduced.
 The paper is organized as follows.
 Section~\ref{sec:eft} sets up the short-range SMEFT description and introduces the $J$-basis framework.
 Section~\ref{sec:results} presents the operator-level UV dictionary, its minimal ultraviolet realizations (Section~\ref{sec:minimum-uv}).
 We conclude in Section~\ref{sec:concl} with a summary and outlook.